Config

 Eden Treaty will prioritize the order headers if duplicated as follows:

-• If config.headers is array, parameters that come after will be prioritize
+config.headersis array, parameters that come after will be prioritized

 const api = treaty<App>('localhost:3000', {